tomzx/blog.tomrochette.com-content/agi/knowledge-transfer/article.md

 # What is the fastest way to transfer information from the brain into text (or any app data format)?
 If we are to consider not only existing, but "possible" in the future options, here is what could be done, ordered from the fastest (hypothetical) to slowest (concrete).

 Quantum entanglement of every electron of the brain with a computer memory.
-Using this method, the computer would be able to access the memory as if it was its own, without any latency.
+Using this method, the computer would be able to access the memory as if it was its own, without any latency (other than accessing its own memory).

 [Matrix-like headjack](http://matrix.wikia.com/wiki/Headjack).
 Similar to ethernet cables, a brain could be connected to one or many computers through a communication link.
+It is considered a possibility given that the spinal cord acts in a similar way (a single pathway for all signals coming from the every part of the body down the neck).

 Similar to the headjack, modalities input could be recorded and sent to a computer.
 In this sense, the computer would have "unprocessed" signal available, but no information about what the brain decided to do with the signal.

 Though identification/telepathy.
 Using an electroencephalogram to record brain activity, it may be possible to associate thoughts with words, effectively making it possible to convert our internal dialog into an external dialog.
-Hardware/softwared-aided telepathy would be the process of extracting the dialog in one's mind through the EEG, sending it to another person for which the signal would be translated/converted into electromagnetic signal that this person can recognize as the original message.
+Hardware/software-aided telepathy would be the process of extracting the dialog in one's mind through the EEG, sending it to another person for which the signal would be translated/converted into electromagnetic signal that this person can recognize as the original message.
+A potential way to get this method going would be to capture the messages as they would be about to leave the brain and go to activate the various muscles required for speech.
+Given a sound model of the person's voice, this information could be transmitted to the recipient where it would be processed as an audio signal, as if that person was hearing the other person if they were face to face.

 Say aloud what you want to transfer to a computer and use speech recognition software.
 The speed of the transfer depends on the quality of the speech recognition software, namely its ability to properly identify the spoken words based on sound and semantics.
 Furthermore, a speech recognition software that is able to process accelerated speech will improve information transfer speed.